 The School of Art hosts exhibitions throughout the year at its on- and off-campus galleries.
 Students have abundant opportunities to see and experience innovative work from a wide range of perspectives and social themes.

 Renovations to the Studio Arts Building are complete.
-The new Barnes Ogden Art & Design Complex is the gateway to the historic part of campus and will promote arts to the community and provide state-of-the-art facilities and studios for artists.
+The new Barnes Ogden Art & Design complex is the gateway to the historic part of campus and will promote arts to the community and provide state-of-the-art facilities and studios for studio arts.